lethaq/Visual-Question-Generation/README.md

 ```

 ## Contact
-For more information, please contact me on ledri.thaqi[at]uzh.ch.
+If you have any questions, please contact me on ledri.thaqi[at]uzh.ch.